 There are many good reasons for choosing to read Veterinary Medicine at Cambridge.
-Our course is very practical, with plenty of animal contact from the beginning of the first year all the way through to the lecture-free final year on clinics in the hospital.
+Our course is very practical, with plenty of animal contact from the beginning of the first year all the way through to the lecture-free final year.
 This is underpinned by an unrivalled high quality scientific education which equips you uniquely to problem-solve in veterinary practice or in whatever future career you chose.

 Applicants must have an A Level in Chemistry, and one in Biology/Human Biology, Physics, or Mathematics.
 However, most successful applicants have at least three science/mathematics A Levels at grade A* or A. Affiliated applicants additionally need a good BA Honours Degree with at least a 2.1 grade.

 Applicants holding qualifications they believe to be equivalent other than the International Baccalaureate and Scottish Highers will need to demonstrate, convincingly, that those qualifications involve a comparable level of scientific and mathematical understanding, and are advised to contact us for guidance.
 Information on international A level equivalent qualifications can be found here.

 It should be stressed that the requirements detailed above represent a minimum or threshold standard: most successful applicants obtain at least three A-levels (or equivalent) in pure sciences and mathematics, at Grade A or A*.

 We are looking for students who are highly motivated and enthusiastic about Veterinary Medicine and have the academic ability to learn very fast in a demanding course.
 Candidates should have strong scientific interest: unlike many other Vet Schools, where the emphasis is placed very much on small animal practice etc. the Cambridge course is ideal for those who, while wishing to become practicing vets, are also interested in the study of disease and in research developments.